kadena-community/kadena.js/packages/apps/graph/README.md

 ## Kadena GraphQL

-A GraphQL endpoint that interacts with chainweb-data.
+A GraphQL endpoint that interacts with chainweb-data and chainweb-node.

 # Getting started

-First, install dependencies and build up to and including @kadena/graph
+First, install dependencies and build up to and including `@kadena/graph`.

 ```sh
 pnpm install --filter @kadena/graph...
 pnpm build --filter @kadena/graph...
 ```

-> **NOTE** you need Docker (or an alternative, e.g.
+> **NOTE:** you need Docker (or an alternative, e.g.
 > [podman](https://podman.io/docs/installation)) to be installed

-You can run this project without running the devnet (that includes chainweb-data) by using the embedded postgres server.

-1. copy the `.env.example` to `.env`
+1. Copy the `.env.example` to `.env`

    ```sh
    cp .env.example .env
    ```

-2. choose between **embedded postgres** or **devnet**

-   1. **embedded postgres**: If you want to use the embedded database then set `USE_EMBEDDED_POSTGRES` to true and uncomment the `DATABASE_URL` from the embedded database section in the `.env` file.
-Skip step 3.
-   2. **devnet**: if you want to use devnet, with chainweb-node, -miner and -data then set `USE_EMBEDDED_POSTGRES` to false in the `.env` file.

-3. In case you choose to run with devnet, start devnet:
+2. Start devnet:

+   > **NOTE:** This project has a built-in command to create and start devnet.
+For the full guide visit the quickstart page on the documentation website [here](https://docs.kadena.io/build/quickstart).

    ```sh
    pnpm run devnet